svmiller/svmiller.github.io/_posts/2024-10-25-make-simple-cross-sectional-world-bank-data-wdi.md

 What's less nice is how a student would think to obtain the data that interests them.
 The student might end up at a portal like [this one](https://databank.worldbank.org/source/world-development-indicators).
 They'd have to fumble through what exact database they want, select what countries they want and over what time period, and then download the data to an Excel file.
 The Excel file would be less than appetizing to look at, having years as columns with unhelpful columns like `X2010` for an observation in the year 2010.
 This particular format might overwhelm the student if they wanted to add anything to it, especially if they had the whole international system along with assorted regional or economic groups.

 There's a better way, I promise.
 Use the `{WDI}` package in R, and consult [this previous guide of mine](http://svmiller.com/blog/2021/02/gank-world-bank-data-with-wdi-in-r/).
-All you need are the `{WDI}` package and an idea of how the World Bank communicates indicators to you.
+All you need are the `{WDI}` package, an idea of what you want, and the knowledge of how the World Bank communicates indicators to you.
+The `{WDI}` package will get what you want and some assorted "tidy" verbs will convert what `{WDI}` returns to a simple cross-sectional data set for you to explore.

 First, here are the R packages I'll be using.
 My students should have all these installed by virtue of the course description, except for the `{WDI}` package.